alexbelgium/hassio-addons/qbittorrent/README.md

 ## Configuration
 Webui can be found at <http://your-ip:8081>.
 The default username/password : described in the startup log.
 Configurations can be done through the app, except for the following options.

-Disabling protection mode is required to mount local or distant share
+Network disk is mounted to /share/externalcifs

 ```yaml
 GUID: user